camoeiras/Project-Create-DataLake/README.md

 ## Overview

-This Project-4 handles data of a music streaming startup, Sparkify.
+This project handles data of a music streaming startup, Sparkify.
 Data set is a set of files in JSON format stored in AWS S3 buckets and contains two parts:

 * **s3://dev-dend/song_data**: static data about artists and songs Song-data example: